pedrofolim/devbox/howtos/README.md

 ## Background

-In creating scripting and programming tutorials, I found that many environments do not include standard set of compilers, scripitng engines, virtual machines (Java, .NET), or common up-to-date GNU or POSIX tools.
+In creating scripting and programming tutorials, I found that many environments do not include standard set of compilers, scripting engines, virtual machines (Java, .NET), or common up-to-date GNU or POSIX tools.
 For this reason, I started documenting how to get these tools onto your system.

-The second part to this, is after documenting a recipee on how to install an enviornment, I may want to craft some scripts or use a system like [Boxen](https://boxen.github.com/) or other system to install a devbox environment.
+The second part to this, is after documenting a recipe on how to install an environment, I may want to craft some scripts or use a system like [Boxen](https://boxen.github.com/) or other system to install a devbox environment.

 ## HOWTOs